SidetrekAI/create-knative-cluster/README.md

 ### Pre-requisites
 1. Create a Pulumi AWS Typescript project
-   1. Follow the instructions in [Pulumi docs](https://www.pulumi.com/docs/get-started/aws/begin/) to set up Pulumi and AWS credentials
+   * Follow the instructions in [Pulumi docs](https://www.pulumi.com/docs/get-started/aws/begin/) to set up Pulumi and AWS credentials
-   2. Add PULUMI_ORGANIZATION to .env - this is the name of your Pulumi account (if free plan) or organization (if paid plan)
 2. Install `aws` cli, `kubectl` and `istioctl`
 3. Install npm dependencies: `npm i @pulumi/aws @pulumi/awsx @pulumi/eks @pulumi/kubernetes @pulumi/kubernetes-cert-manager @pulumi/pulumi`
 4. (Optional - but recommended) Setup `direnv` to enable directory specific kubectl setup if you passed in `--use-direnv` option.
 This is way, you can use kubectl with multiple projects (i.e. multiple Kubernetes clusters).
 Follow the Basic Install in [direnv docs](https://direnv.net/) and run `direnv allow .` in the project directory to approve its use.